Common Orthodontic Emergencies

 Take a cotton swab or eraser to move the wire from the spot it is irritating.
 If you cannot move the wire, cover it with a small piece of cotton or some wax.

 If the wire is still painful and you cannot wait for an appointment, you can cut the wire.
 Wash a set of nail clippers and sterilize them in alcohol; then use those to cut the wire.
 Call us as soon as possible to schedule an appointment.

 Give us a call to schedule an appointment.
 If necessary, we’ll get your separators replaced as soon as possible.

 Take acetaminophen or other pain relievers (NOT aspirin).
 You can also rest a warm washcloth or heating pad on your jaws.

-Remember that a certain amount of discomfort during the first weeks of treatment is normal.
+Keep in mind, a certain amount of discomfort during the first weeks of treatment is normal.
 However, if it’s more than you can handle, call our office for an appointment.